Skip to main content

 Bennett's 2003 randomized trial assigned 33 healthy women to a 60-minute humorous video versus a tourism-information video.
 NK-cell activity rose 30% in the laughter group versus the control, and the effect persisted for 12 hours Bennett 2003.
 The mechanism is plausible (sympathetic-nervous-system modulation; reduced cortisol; increased growth hormone), and the effect has been replicated in smaller studies, but the doses required are real laughter not polite chuckling.

-“Mirthful laughter shifts immune function via shifts in autonomic nervous-system tone, reductions in cortisol, and direct effects on immunoglobulin A. The effects are measurable after a single 30–60 minute session of genuine laughter, and persist for several hours.”
+“Mirthful laughter modulates immune function via shifts in autonomic nervous-system tone, reductions in cortisol, and direct effects on immunoglobulin A. The effects are measurable after a single 30–60 minute session of genuine laughter, and persist for several hours.”

 — Bennett & Lengacher, Altern Ther Health Med, 2003 view source